Super Critical

-Super Critical is the third studio album by English indie pop duo The Ting Tings, released on 24 October 2014 by Finca Records.
-"Wrong Club" was released as the lead single from the album on 15 August 2014, followed by "Do It Again" on 22 September 2014.
+Super Critical is the third studio album by English indie pop duo the Ting Tings, released on 24 October 2014 by Finca Records.

 Background and recording

-Super Critical was recorded in Ibiza and co-produced by former Duran Duran guitarist Andy Taylor.
+Super Critical was written in Ibiza where the band became friends with former Duran Duran guitarist Andy Taylor.
 The duo rented a rural estate in the village of Santa Gertrudis, where they started writing and recording, before moving to Sonic Vista Studios with Taylor.

-The album was mixed at Avatar Studios in New York City.
-The album was influenced by Madonna, The Beatles, Diana Ross, Prince, Fleetwood Mac, Talking Heads, Nile Rodgers and Blondie.
+The album was recorded and mixed at Avatar Studios in New York City on all-analogue equipment.

+The album was influenced by Madonna, the Beatles, Diana Ross, Prince, Fleetwood Mac, Talking Heads, Nile Rodgers, Blondie and 10cc.

+Release and promotion

+"Wrong Club" was released as the lead single from the album on 15 August 2014, followed by "Do It Again" on 22 September 2014.
+Both songs were accompanied by music videos.

+Digital versions of the album were released in late 2014, while physical editions followed in early 2015.
+A special version of the album with track by track commentary was released digitally alongside the regular one.

+In 2015 a special 12" vinyl with remixes of "Do It Again" and "Wrong Club" by the Spanish electronic musician BXY was released.